Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 Mirror of the Sky

-Salar de Uyuni is the world’s largest salt flat and when there is rain it becomes one of the world’s largest mirror.
+Salar de Uyuni is the world’s largest salt flat and when there is rain it becomes one of the world’s largest mirrors.
 Extending over 10,000 square kilometers, this untouched plain of salt is as if one is walking on a cloud when the flats are covered with a shallow layer of water.
-Because of the size and the reflectiveness the pegaso has become one of the most popular attractions for photographers and tourist turning into a surrealistic site seemingly infinite.
+Because of its size and reflectiveness, the pegaso has become one of the most popular attractions for photographers and tourists turning into a surrealistic site seemingly infinite.

 Antelope Canyon, USA